kai98/FacadeStream/README.md

 ## Step 2: Import Trained Model

-Download the pretrained model by clicking the button.
+**Download the pretrained model by clicking the button.**

 or

-Download the trained model:
+Download the trained model using following link:

 https://drive.google.com/file/d/1gErS3tKZbpyAowmEnytK2JC65CMFrTcY/view?usp=sharing

-put it under **/models** folder.
+, and put it under **/models** folder.